Pushing apps with sidecar processes

 cf push sidecar-dependent-app

-View the processes running in the container
+View processes running in the app container via SSH

 To view the app and sidecar process running in the container: